Dance Science

 Program Overview

-A degree in Dance Science capitalizes on Rider's science offerings to produce a first-of-its-kind curriculum incorporating a wide variety of courses focused on human performance.
-Students will study the art and movement of dance - fundamentals of classical dance forms; history and theory of dance, composition and performance - along with biology, nutrition, anatomy, exercise physiology, kinesiology and injury prevention.
+A degree in Dance Science blends both the art and science of dance into a singular curriculum.
+Students will study the art and movement of dance - fundamentals of classical dance forms; history and theory of dance, composition and performance - while simultaneously exploring the science underlying human performance.
 They will understand socio-political-historical aspects of dance, and be able to discuss meaning in movement.
-Students will learn to integrate mind-body, and develop strength, coordination, flexibility, musicality, and expression, while studying the science of how to move safely and achieve personal, optimal performance.
+Students will learn to integrate mind-body and develop strength, coordination, flexibility, musicality, and expression, while studying how the human body functions as a dancer to achieve optimal performance.

 Curriculum Overview